mportesdev/mportesdev.github.io/_posts/2021-09-15-extending-pathlib-path-in-python.md

 types of path objects, depending on the operating system the Python code is being run on.

-It is my understanding that the `if cls is Path:` condition is there to skip the dispatch in cases when it is not necessary, i.e. when a `WindowsPath()` or `PosixPath()` call is made.
+It is my understanding that the `if cls is Path` test is there to skip the dispatch in cases when it is not necessary, i.e. when a `WindowsPath()` or `PosixPath()` call is made.

 However, what causes trouble here is that `Path` is hardcoded in this test, which makes it impossible for potential subclasses of `Path` to have instances successfully constructed.

-For example, when invoked via our custom subclass, the `cls` argument will be `CoolPath` rather than `Path`.
-This means that the platform-testing conditional expression will be skipped and we will eventually be faced with the above shown flavour-related error.
+For example, when invoked via our custom subclass, the `cls` argument will reference `CoolPath` rather than `Path`.
+As a result, the reassignment of `cls` will be skipped and two lines later, we will be faced with the above shown flavour-related error.

 What can we do about it?
 We might try to overcome this constraint by defining our own `__new__` method and passing `Path` explicitly as